psugrg-web/silly-laravel/README.md

-# Silly Docker for Laravel project
+# Silly Laravel project

-Very basic approach that's primarily designed to act as a snippet, or a starting point for simple development.
+The very basic *Laravel* project for learning purposes.
+It contains the notes with description of most important steps in the *Laravel* project.

 > [!IMPORTANT]
-> Don't use it in production!
+> Obviously, don't use it in production!

-## Usage
+## First steps

-> [!IMPORTANT]
->
-> Update the configuration file when pushed to production (like i.w. the `LOG_LEVEL=debug` entry in the `.env` file)

 ### Create Docker image